 Cybersecurity threats are growing more advanced by the day, and in 2025, traditional defenses are no longer enough.
 The rise of artificial intelligence (AI) has fundamentally changed the cybersecurity landscape—giving both defenders and attackers new tools to work with.
 However, when used ethically and strategically, AI is proving to be a game-changer in protecting digital infrastructures, data, and systems.
+This shift also highlights the importance of layered controls such as a secure web gateway solution, which uses intelligent inspection and policy enforcement to stop threats at the web entry point.

 In this blog, we’ll explore how AI is enhancing cybersecurity in 2025, the key technologies behind it, the benefits it offers, and what the future holds.